 Stop Being Offended All the Time

 Date night is now a necessary weekly event in our home because Date Night is cheaper than Divorce!
 Date night allows us to reconnect after a busy week.
 It allows us to enjoy each other’s company uninterrupted.
 It shows us that we are a priority to each other!
 And it shows our kids that our marriage is important as well!
-Date night for us is never super fancy, but it is our way of getting out and reconnecting as a couple.
+Date night for us is never super fancy.
+It is just our way of getting out and reconnecting as a couple.

 Falling back in love is totally possible!
 I know because I have done it!
 Yes, it is hard at times because sometimes you think it is easier to just stay where you are.
 I promise you that as you work on strengthening your relationship you will fall more in love than you were.
 This will lead to you and him being much happier!

 So what do you say?
-What are you going to do today to fall more in love with your spouse?
+What are you going to do today to fall back in love with your husband?